nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

 ## Example 1

+Scenario:

-An existing query performs poorly.
-There is a plan change and the new plan performs better.
+- An existing query performs poorly.
+- There is a plan change and the new plan performs better.
-The SQL plan baseline for the new plan is accepted.
+- The SQL plan baseline for the new plan is accepted.

 To run example 1, log into a DBA account and run step1.sql followed by step2.sql

 ## Example 2

+Scenario:

-An existing query performs well.
-There is a plan change and the new plan performs poorly compared wit the previous (old) plan.
+- An existing query performs well.
+- There is a plan change and the new plan performs poorly compared wit the previous (old) plan.
-The SQL plan baseline for the old plan is accepted to fix the SQL performance regression.
+- The SQL plan baseline for the old plan is accepted to fix the SQL performance regression.
-A reverse verification step is performed to confirm the reistated old plan definitely out-performs the new (poor) plan.
+- A reverse verification step is performed to confirm the reistated old plan definitely out-performs the new (poor) plan.

 To run example 2, log into a DBA account and run step3.sql followed by step4.sql